Is it possible to bless your husband on a budget?

 2. Look good for him

-You know when you have “let yourself go.”
-Now, our “fabulous” might look different, but we can all agree that a taking shower/bath, brushing your teeth, fixing your hair and dabbing some deodorant covers about the basics.
+Now, we all have different versions of “looking fabulous”, but we can all agree that a taking shower/bath, brushing your teeth, fixing your hair and dabbing some deodorant covers about the basics.

 (I am laughing as I type this because I haven’t done any of those things and it is way past midday and my husband is working from home today.
 Yikes, excuse me while I follow my own advice)